thibaultmg/acm-rag-content/docs/acm/2.15/observability/main.md

 You can customize the `RightSizingRecommendation` specification to optimize CPU and memory resources for your virtual machines.
 Edit the `MultiClusterObservability` resource.

+**Prerequisites**

+- You have enabled the `RightSizingRecommendation` specification.
+For more information, see Enabling RightSizingRecommendation for Virtualization workloads (Technology Preview).

 Complete the following steps: